 Do not neglect referral marketing.
 Strength in this traditional realm will act as a bulwark against the vagaries and vicissitudes of direct consumer advertising.
 It will diversify your patient sources, while simultaneously increasing your revenues.

 We’re here to help.
-If you have questions about social media, inbound marketing, content development, or other healthcare marketing approaches we’d love to hear from you.
+If you have questions about physician referrals or other healthcare marketing approaches we’d love to hear from you.
 Connect with us directly, or visit us online to get instant, hassle-free healthcare marketing support from Paramount/MD.